A Beginner’s Guide to Condoms

 How long are condoms good for?

-All condoms have an expiry date which should be printed on the packet.
+All condoms have an expiration date which should be printed on the packet.
 After this date, the condom becomes a lot less effective and can be damaged more easily, so be sure to check the packaging before use.

 Can condoms cause infection or irritation?